Assistant Professor, Institute of Parasitology

 MSc, PhD (Oswaldo Cruz Institute – Fiocruz)

-Dr. Igor Cestari has a background in molecular and systems biology.
-He obtained his BS degree in biology with a specialty in genetics, and MSc and PhD degrees in molecular and cellular biology studying the mechanisms of complement system evasion by trypanosomes.
-During his postdoctoral training at the Center for Infectious Disease Research (Seattle), he investigated the molecular mechanisms underlying the control of antigenic variation in trypanosomes with a focus on phosphoinositide signalling and transcriptional control and explored these processes for drug development.
+Dr. Cestari has a background in molecular and systems biology.
+He obtained his BS degree in biology with a specialty in genetics and MSc and Ph.D. degrees in molecular and cellular biology, studying the mechanisms of complement system evasion by trypanosomes.
+During his postdoc at the Center for Infectious Disease Research (Seattle, USA), he investigated the molecular mechanisms underlying the control of antigenic variation in trypanosomes, focusing on phosphoinositide signalling and transcriptional control and explored these processes for drug development.
 In 2018, he joined the Institute of Parasitology at McGill University.
-His laboratory focuses on cell signalling and transcriptional control mechanisms that govern antigenic variation and life stage development in trypanosomes.
+His laboratory focuses on the signalling and transcriptional control mechanisms that govern antigenic variation and drugs and vaccine development.

 Our laboratory is interested in the molecular mechanisms by which pathogens evade the host immune system to establish infection.
 We focus on Kinetoplastids, which include three main pathogens of medical importance: T. brucei, which causes Sleeping sickness in Africa; T. cruzi, which causes Chagas disease in the Americas; and Leishmania sp., which cause leishmaniasis in tropical and subtropical regions.
 Together, these parasites affect over 2 million people annually worldwide, especially in developing countries.
-While there are a few drugs available for treating these diseases, they have limited efficacy, are highly toxic, and drug resistance is spreading.
-Hence, there is an urgent need to understand the biology of these organisms for advancing strategies of disease control.
-We have three main research themes:
+While a few drugs are available for treating these diseases, they have limited efficacy, are highly toxic, and drug resistance is spreading.
+Hence, there is an urgent need to understand these organisms' biology for advancing disease control strategies.
+We have two main research programs:

 Cestari I, Stuart K., Transcriptional Regulation of Telomeric Expression Sites and Antigenic Variation in Trypanosomes.
 Curr Genomics.
 2018 (Review)